 “Let’s make ‘snuggling’ the first item on the agenda.”

-Why Unicorns sometimes suck: Unicorns are always searching for consensus, so they can be indecisive, needing to check in with everyone.
+Why Pegacorns sometimes suck: Pegacorns are always searching for consensus, so they can be indecisive, needing to check in with everyone.
 They can be conforming, insecure, and wishy-washy.
-Wanting to avoid conflict, sometimes they bottle up their feelings, absorbing the stress until it reaches a breaking point, and then they explode, getting messy unicorn bits all over the place.
+Wanting to avoid conflict, sometimes they bottle up their feelings, absorbing the stress until it reaches a breaking point, and then they explode, getting messy pegacorn bits all over the place.

 How to best work with a Pegacorn: Do what you say you’re going to do, be kind and considerate to everyone, tell them you appreciate them.

 Unicorns will have most conflict with: Dragons.
 They find Dragons to be insensitive and thoughtless clods who don’t give a crap about others.